Otoplasty refers to the surgical reshaping of the pinna, or outer ear. The aim may be to correct an irregularity or to improve appearance.

 However, some people choose to undergo surgery to improve the appearance of the ears.
 This is known as otoplasty.

 In 2018, surgeons carried out nearly 23,000 otoplasty procedures in the United States, according to the American Society of Plastic Surgeons.

 In this article, learn more about otoplasty, including what to expect and recovery time.

 The outer ear has a minor function in hearing.
 However, it also contributes to a person’s appearance.

 Some people may feel that their ears are “too” prominent, and this can cause embarrassment and psychological distress.
-In fact, some research shows that having prominent ears can lead to low self-esteem, isolation, and a lack of confidence.
+In fact, some

 For this reason, some people opt for surgery.
 Some parents and caregivers may even seek surgery for their children before they start school.